soujanyapatra/dev-guardrail/packages/core/README.md

 npx devguard check
 ```

-That's it!
-DevGuard automatically detects your project type and runs comprehensive quality checks.
+That's it! dev-guardrail automatically detects your project type and runs comprehensive quality checks.

 > **Note:** Always use `npx devguard` when installed as a dev dependency, or install globally with `npm install -g dev-guardrail` to use `devguard` directly.

-## What is DevGuard?
+## What is dev-guardrail?

-DevGuard is like **Lighthouse for your code** - a unified engineering quality platform with a plugin architecture for quality checks.
+dev-guardrail is like **Lighthouse for your code** - a unified engineering quality platform with a plugin architecture for quality checks.

 **Current Status: Alpha (v0.1.x)** - Core framework is functional, external tool integrations coming soon.